ramdacxp/dcache/README.md

 * Clone the GitHub repo `https://github.com/ramdacxp/dcache` in VSCode.
 * Open the created local folder in VSCode and confirm the installation of all recommended extensions.
 * Install PHP and MariaDB locally into a `bin` subfolder by executing `npm install`.
+* Import database test data via `reset-testdata.cmd`.

 The installation can be repeated by executing the related `install-xxx.cmd` batch files.
 No system wide settings are modified during the installation.

+The database content can be reset to the initial test data with `reset-testdata.cmd`.
+Already existing data in dcache tables will be removed!

 All tools can be removed safely by deleting the `bin` and `node_modules` sub-folders.

-## Run it locally
+## Run dcache locally

 * Execute `npm start` or choose `Terminal > Run Build Task...` in VSCode.
 * Open the local dev webserver <http://localhost:8080/> in your browser.